heterophyllus/Geopter/README.md

 ## Acknowledgement
 The author would like to express respect and gratitude to the following excellent projects for their reference implementation of optical calculation.

-- [mjhoptics/ray-optics](https://github.com/mjhoptics/ray-optics) : Python implementation of geometrical optical simulation.
+- [mjhoptics/ray-optics](https://github.com/mjhoptics/ray-optics) : Highly matured python module for geometrical optical simulation.
+Most of Geopter's optics calculation is based on translation of this implementation.
-- [Goptical](https://www.gnu.org/software/goptical/) : C++ implemenation of optical simulation.
-It has a great deal of functionalities, but the original project has not been updated since 2012.
+- [Goptical](https://www.gnu.org/software/goptical/) : C++ implemenation of optical simulation with great deal of functionalities.
+The original project, however, has not been updated since 2012.
 - [dibyendumajumdar/goptical](https://github.com/dibyendumajumdar/goptical) : A progressive fork of Goptical.
-It still continues to be developed with greatest effort.
+It still continues to be maintained with greatest effort.